RocketChat/docs-old/3. Installation/7. Updating/1. From 0.x.x to 0.40.0/README.md

 # Upgrading from 0.x.x to 0.40.0

-With the release of Rocket.Chat 0.40.0 we are moving from requiring Node.js v0.10.44 to Node.js v4.5LTS
+With the release of Rocket.Chat 0.40.0 we are moving from requiring Node.js v0.10.44 to Node.js v4.5 LTS

 If you used docker or one of our cloud installation methods.
 Nothing to do, carry on!

-## Upgrade proceedure
+## Upgrade procedure

 First stop Rocket.Chat